South Australian Bar Association

 Member of the Australian Bar Association

-To begin the process of becoming a Barrister in South Australia, you must be admitted to the Supreme Court of South Australia.
-To become a member of the Bar Association you must also undertake the “Bar Readers Course” and exams, as well as a traineeship or a period of mentorship with an experienced Barrister.
+To qualify for membership of the South Australian Bar Association, you must be a legal practitioner admitted to the Supreme Court of South Australia and have successfully completed the “Bar Readers Course” and exams, as well as a traineeship or a period of mentorship with an experienced Barrister.

 For information regarding Admission to the Supreme Court of South Australia, please contact the Ethics and Practice unit at the Law Society of SA. https://www.lawsocietysa.asn.au